- Robert Banniza, Senior Director – IT Center Security, AMSURG

 - Informal, ad hoc discussions do not allow for informed risk assessments, which can affect how the organization as a whole manages risk.

 - Even for companies looking to adopt formal risk management, there are numerous frameworks and assessment techniques that offer best-practice advice but no clear methodology on how to complete a threat and risk assessment.

 - When evaluating risk, standardize your risk assumptions.
 There will be a need to establish clear definitions for frequency and impact of potential threats, and this will be useful across future risk assessments and across your risk environment.

 - Use Info-Tech’s risk assessment methodology to quantifiably evaluate the threat severity for any new or existing project.

-- Determine what the scope of the assessment is and build frequency and impact definitions in order to have a repeatable process.
+- Determine the scope of the assessment and build frequency and impact definitions in order to have a repeatable process.